 At PACE we believe in girls until they begin believing in themselves – We believe in second chances – We believe in looking forward, instead of backward.
 And we believe in Abby!

 Why do girls attend PACE Pinellas?
-Girls attend PACE to get appropriate counseling and education in a nurturing environment.
-To become enrolled, they must be between 12 to 17 years old, at least one year behind in school, and have 4 or more risk factors.
+Girls attend PACE because they want to!
+They know that while attending PACE Pinellas, they will get appropriate counselling and education in a supportive and nurturing environment that helps them grow and get their lives on a positive trajectory.
+To become enrolled, they must be between 11 to 17 years old and have 3 or more risk factors.

 What are risk factors?
-Risk factors are the underlying issues that lead girls to academic underachievement.
+Risk factors are the underlying issues that lead girls to academic underachievement and place them at increased risk for unhealthy behaviors, poor choices, and contact with the juvenile justice system.
 These are issues such as: foster home placement, substance abuse (by girl or family member), domestic violence, incarceration of a family member, neglect, physical/emotional/sexual abuse, grief, emotional health concerns, low income, and more.

 Think about these statistics…

-89% of our girls were failing one or more classes prior to coming to PACE
+88% of our girls were failing one or more classes prior to coming to PACE Pinellas

-39% of our girls had a prior arrest before coming to PACE
+34% of our girls had a prior arrest before coming to PACE Pinellas

-33% of our girls used drugs and alcohol prior coming to PACE
+35% of our girls used drugs and alcohol prior coming to PACE Pinellas

 What kind of success do girls have after leaving PACE?